 Girton (or Greton)

-- The parish was in the Newark Registration District.
+- The parish was in the North Collingham sub-district of the Newark Registration District.

 - The table below gives census piece numbers, where known:

 ||R.G.
 9 / 2476

 - The Anglican parish church is dedicated to Saint Cecilia, the patron saint of musicians.

 - This original church was partly rebuilt and thoroughly restored in 1879.

 - This church is a relatively modern, small structure with only one bell.

 - Richard CROFT has a photograph of St. Cecilia's Church on Geo-graph, taken in August, 2005.